bhatiavivek/gdrive-backup/README.md

 This Python script provides a robust solution for backing up your Google Drive contents to your local machine.
 It supports incremental backups, file versioning, and handles both Google Workspace files and standard file formats.

+## Use Case

+This is meant as a local last-resort backup in case you lose access to your Google account through carelessness, malice or displeasing the Borg.
+There's also a [companion script for backing up Google Photos](https://github.com/bhatiavivek/gphoto-backup).

 ## Features

 - Incremental backups: Only download new or modified files